python-poetry/poetry/docs/pre-commit-hooks.md

 [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) scripts.
 See the official documentation for more information: [pre-commit.com](https://pre-commit.com/)

-Below you can see the available `pre-commit` hooks you can use.
+This document provides a list of available pre-commit hooks provided by Poetry.

 {{% note %}}